-Miso paste can be added to many recipes as a salt replacement and it only takes a small amount, less then a teaspoon, to aid the digestive process.
+Miso paste can be added to many recipes as a salt replacement and it only takes a small amount, less than a teaspoon, to aid the digestive process.
 These extra enzymes help us to more effectively utilize the nutritional components of the foods we eat.
 This can boost energy levels, eliminate toxins, normalize bowel movements and strengthen the immune system.

 Miso, through the process of fermentation, produces an abundance of friendly probiotic microflora, mostly lactobacilli (members of the lactic acid bacteria group).
 These organisms are helpful for supplying greater balance to the intestinal ecosystem and neutralizing pH levels.

-It is good to have at least 80% alkaline friendly bacteria and 20% of the other acidic microorganisms, like candida albicans, which are actually helpful to the health of the intestinal tract in smaller amounts.
+It is good to have at least 80% alkaline-friendly bacteria and 20% of the other acidic microorganisms, like Candida albicans, which are actually helpful to the health of the intestinal tract in smaller amounts.

 These friendly microbial bacteria are particularly useful at converting more nutrients, vitamins and minerals out of the foods we eat, making them more bio-available to the body to use as nourishment.

 Strains of Lactobacillus spp. and other lactic acid bacteria present in cultured foods, like miso and sauerkraut, may possess potential therapeutic effects as anti-inflammatory agents.

 Probiotic ("pro-life") rich foods, like yogurt, kefir, sauerkraut and kombucha, also help to replenish the digestive tract after periodic or long-term use of antibiotics ("anti-life").